State Law Background

 - Requires all firearm purchasers to obtain a license, and report any lost or stolen firearms to law enforcement;

-- As of a law passed in 2014, requires the reporting of mentally ill individuals to the federal database used for firearm purchaser background checks
+- Requires the reporting of mentally ill individuals to the federal database used for firearm purchaser background checks; and

 However, Massachusetts does not: